zhouchenh/secDNS/docs/resolvers/doh.md

 > `sendThrough`: String _(Optional)_

 An IP address for sending traffic out.
 The default value, "0.0.0.0" represents randomly choosing an IP address available on the host.
-Otherwise the value has to be an IP address from existing network interfaces.
+Otherwise, the value has to be an IP address from existing network interfaces.

 Default: `"0.0.0.0"`